From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Related Work

-There are various comparative studies between {\em agents} (and multi-agent systems) and, e.g., {\em objects} \cite{odellobjectsagentsjot02}, {\em concurrent objects} \cite{obcp2daidaibook92,briotinterviewgasserieeeconcurrency98} and {\em actors} \cite{introductionseriesactorsagentsieeeconcurrency98}.
-This article integrates some of these analyzes and complements them the concepts of {\em components} and of {\em services}, which, to our knowledge, has not yet been the subject of such systematic comparative studies\footnote{An initiative on the relations between components and multi-systems agents was the organization in France of two successive editions of Workshop ``Journ\'ees multi-agents and components'' (JMAC) in 2004 and 2006, followed by a journal special issue \cite{composantsmaobjet06}.
-Note that this chapter is an adaptation and revision of an original article in french \cite{composants:agents:tsi:14}.}.
-Let us also cite here, for additional information, two comparative analyzes about different component models \cite{classificationcomponentscrnkovicieee11,componentslauieee07} and about various multi-agent platforms and languages (based on object-oriented, logic or component-based models) \cite{multiagentprogrammingspringer05,surveyplatformsinformatica06}.
+There are various comparative studies between agents (and multi-agent systems) and, e.g., objects \cite{odellobjectsagentsjot02}, concurrent objects \cite{obcp2daidaibook92,briotinterviewgasserieeeconcurrency98} and actors \cite{introductionseriesactorsagentsieeeconcurrency98}.
+This article integrates some of these analyzes and complements them with the concepts of components and of services, which, to our knowledge, has not yet been the subject of such systematic comparative studies.
+Let us mention the organization in France in 2004 and 2006 of two successive workshops about multi-agent and components: ``Journ\'ees multi-agents and composants'' (JMAC), followed by a journal special issue \cite{composantsmaobjet06}.

+Let us also cite here, for additional information, some comparative analyzes about different component models \cite{classificationcomponentscrnkovicieee11,componentslauieee07} and about various multi-agent platforms and languages (based on object-oriented, logic or component-based models) \cite{surveyplatformsinformatica06}.